 Sun Prairie Westside Developments

 With a population that has more than doubled over the past 30 years, Sun Prairie is one of the fastest-growing cities in Wisconsin.
 In 2003, the city commissioned an expansion study that would become known as the Westside Neighborhood Plan.
-It was created to guide future development of the land surrounding the new US Highway 151 and Grand Avenue interchange.
+It was created to guide the future development of the land surrounding the new US Highway 151 and Grand Avenue interchange.
 In simplest terms, the plan laid out a vision for this undeveloped area that includes a mix of retail, single-family residential neighborhoods, multi-family apartments, and condominiums.

 In the intervening years, Snyder & Associates is proud to have provided extensive land survey, site development, stormwater planning, and numerous other services for multiple projects within the boundaries of the Westside Neighborhood plan.
 On the residential side, the projects included: